stone-payments/sling-web-framework/.github/CONTRIBUTING.md

 ### Viewing Changes

-1. Run `npm start my-sling-component` on the root of the project
+1. Run `npm start my-emerald-component` on the root of the project
 2. A browser should open at `http://localhost:8080/`.
 From here you can see the changes.
 This page have auto-reload feature, so you can see any modification in real time.
 4. If your changes look good, you're ready to [commit](#committing)!

-See on the [Wiki](https://github.com/stone-payments/sling-web-framework/wiki/Available-Scripts) all the available scripts that you can use for developing a component.
+See on the [Wiki](https://github.com/stone-payments/emerald-web-framework/wiki/Available-Scripts) all the available scripts that you can use for developing a component.

 ## Git Workflow
 ### Committing